christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 Viewing account balances
 ------------------------

 BitShares is a multi-asset platform.
 The core token on BitShares is the BTS token, but there are also numerous user-issued assets and assets defined by smart contracts.
-The Ledger Nano S BitShares app can send and receive any tokens that your BitShares account is authorized to hold.
+The Ledger Nano S BitShares app can send and receive any tokens that your BitShares account can hold.

 The "Assets" tab on the left side of the window shows a list of assets held by the selected account, and their respective balances.
 After typing a BitShares account name in the "BitShares User Account" field at the top of the window, click the "Refresh Balances" button to refresh this list.